The Big Pants (part five)

-Her lawyer, she recalled, with a funny look on his face, and taking a kind of sideways approach to it, had let her know he was disappointed.
+Her lawyer, she could recall, had with a funny look on his face, and taking a kind of sideways approach to it, let her know he was disappointed.

 “Well, there are other ways of getting that information, but if you’d happened to back up those files…”

 “I don’t know what you mean, backing up files.”
-Jackie had faced him down, when of course, he was her ally, not her enemy.
-And she did know what it meant.
-Anyway, she knew how to google.
+Jackie faced him down, when of course, he was her ally, not her enemy.
+And she did know what he meant.
+Anyway, she knew how to Google.
 She wouldn’t call Brendan the enemy, either…but her lawyer would have liked it, if she’d consider their relationship adversarial.

-And then she’d found out, poking her nose into other people’s business, that with a few exceptions (and Belinda notably had not approved of her, or any of the others here), they were all…well, not poor, but struggling.
+And then she’d found out, poking her nose into other people’s business, that with few exceptions (and Belinda notably had not approved of her, or any of the others here), they were all…well, not poor, but struggling.
 Most seemed to have scrounged to pay for their stay.
 It seemed unlikely to her now that the Messermans would, out of pity, discount the fee, return part of her money in cash…though this would have come in almost heartbreakingly handy.
-She’d used three cards to charge the cost of this week—months ago a done deal, and too bad for Brendan’s opinion of her.
+She’d used three cards to charge the cost of this week, months ago a done deal, and too bad for Brendan.

 How long did it really take to lose sixty pounds?
-It was Jackie’s settle-for-it, size ten, ambition.
+This was Jackie’s settle-for-it, size ten ambition.
 Eighty pounds, getting to a six?
 But Gerda said be slow, concentrate on habits, not calories; the life you lead, not the clothes you wear.

 “Because the only way evolution understands fat, is as a mechanism to perpetuate survival.
 You have so many more of these cells in your body than a slim person does, and the cells, by design, hormonally control your behavior.
 And so you see, to win, you have to starve them without their suspecting.”

 The Messermans were good, but carrying on with their program…maybe it wouldn’t be possible.
 Jackie wasn’t in charge of her life right now.
-She’d had to beg a spare bedroom from her sister, who resented (the conversation needn’t take place, Jen already had an incredulous way with everyday remarks: “Jackie, I hate to bother you…”; “Jackie, do you mind if I ask you…”) that rent could be only a promise.
+She’d had to beg a spare bedroom from her sister, who resented (and the conversation needn’t take place; Jen had an incredulous way already with everyday remarks: “Jackie, I hate to bother you when you’re watching TV…”), that rent could be only a promise.

 She had to find a job.
-Her scheme, her justification to Jen, had depended on her meeting the sort of people who could give her one, gaining their empathy, having a common experience to reference, making herself liked by them.
+Her scheme, her justification to Jen, had depended on her meeting the sort of people who could give her one, gaining their empathy, having a common experience to override the lack of positive reviews…simply making herself liked by them.